WxxShirley/LLMNodeBed/README.md

 ## 🙏 Acknowledgements

-We thank the authors of TAPE, ENGINE, GraphGPT, and ZeroG for their open-source implementations.
+We thank the authors of TAPE, ENGINE, GraphGPT, LLaGA, and ZeroG for their open-source implementations.
 Part of our framework is inspired by [GLBench](https://github.com/NineAbyss/GLBench).